ActuallyAdequate/Chimaera/core/rules/abilities.md

 ### Olfactory Inhibit

 Tags: `Action Cost 2cp`
 Anyone within Near of you that can smell you gains the Repulsed condition.
-Additionally any part that can smell you is Inhibited.
+Additionally, any part that can smell you is Inhibited.

 ### Omnipotent Vision